Sweden and sustainability

 Sustainability and development hand in hand

-The Swedish green model means integrating business and sustainability.
-Together with its Nordic neighbours, Sweden has emphasised that green growth can drive transition through technical innovation rather than pose a risk.
-This involves adapting society to cope with environmental changes already underway.
-Man-made global warming means temperatures are predicted to rise by at least 2 degrees centigrade over the next century, and issues such as food security, extreme weather and economic upheaval could be felt by countries all over the world.
+Man-made global warming means temperatures are predicted to rise by at least 2 degrees centigrade over the next century.
+Issues such as food security, extreme weather and economic upheaval could be felt by countries all over the world.

 Climate-smart cities